emcrisostomo/Time-Machine-Cleanup/README.md

 -------------

-`tm-cleanup.sh` is a ZSH script that lists the completed Time Machine snapshots and deletes those that are oldest that a specified number of days.
+`tm-cleanup.sh` is a ZSH script that lists the completed Time Machine snapshots and deletes those that satisfy the specified criteria.
+Two types of deletion criteria exist:

+  * By date: snapshots that are older than a specified number of days are deleted.
 The default threshold is 30 days.

+  * By number: a maximum number of snapshots is retained and oldest snapshots are deleted.

+Only one deletion criteria can be specified.

 The syntax of `tm-cleanup.sh` is the following:

 ```
-$ tm-cleanup.sh [-d days] [-n number] [-f] [-x]
+$ tm-cleanup.sh (-d days | -n number) [-f] [-x]
 $ tm-cleanup.sh [-h]
 ```

 where

-  * By default backups older than 30 days will be deleted.
-If `-d` is specified, backups older than the specified number of days will be deleted.
-    `days` is an unsigned positive integer number.
+  * If `-d` is specified, backups older than the specified number of days will be deleted.  `days` is a positive integer number.
-  * `-n` specifies the number of backups to retain.
+  * `-n` specifies the number of backups to retain.  `number` is a positive integer number.
   * By default, `tm-cleanup.sh` exits and prints an error message if a Time Machine backup is currently in progress.  `-f` forces the backup deletion concurrently.